WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/05-philosophy.md

 The following list contains some of the main actions I believe we must take to solve the problems described in PART I.

 ### "Kill" Scrum
-Scrum has helped us to learn a lot, but it is time we move on.
-We need a new methodology that learns from the scrum ease of adoption.
+Scrum has helped us to learn a lot, but as we have [already argued](/guide/fundamentals/philosophy/#the-success-of-scrum-is-holding-us-back) it is time we move on.
+We need a new methodology that learns from the Scrum ease of adoption.

 ### Unify lessons from the last few decades
 We need a new software development methodology that unifies the lessons from the past 30 years.
 Ideally, the new software development methodology will self-reinforce its own principles: